DouglasOrr/DeepLearnTute/doc/diy.md

 _**Exercise** - take a single optimization step for the network you defined earlier, using a batch of actual data_

 Now this needs to become a training loop.
-A classic training loop will pass through the training data multiple times, splitting it up into batches for individual steps (as above).
+A classic training loop will pass through the training data multiple times, splitting it up into batches for individual steps (each taken as per above).

 _**Exercise** - turn your code for a single step into a full training loop, for batch size 128, passing through the data 4 times_

 ### Chains

 Chainer composes objects using the aggregate pattern.
 A `Chain` is a `Link` which can contain many of it's own component `Links`.
 If this sounds complex, don't worry!
-For us, all we need to do is make a single Chain that contains all the Links we use.
+For us, all we'll do is make a single Chain that contains all the Links we use.
 For example, if we were running:

     x = ...                       # shape: (N, 3)
     first = C.links.Linear(3, 5)